-For the generative LLMs, we prompt each model to output a list of diagnoses short descriptions.
-We apply guided decoding \cite{guided_generation-louf-2023} to ensure a machine readable JSON format.
+For the generative LLMs, we prompt each model to output a list of short diagnosis descriptions.
+We apply guided decoding \cite{guided_generation-louf-2023} to ensure a machine-readable JSON format.
 These structured outputs are mapped to corresponding ICD codes using text-based matching.
 We investigate three distinct approaches: Zero-Shot, Few-Shot, and Zero-Shot with CoT prompting.

-\paragraph{Zero-Shot.} In the Zero-Shot setting, we input the admission notes with task specific instructions.
+\paragraph{Zero-Shot.} In the Zero-Shot setting, we input the admission notes with task-specific instructions.
 Thus, the model can only leverage knowledge acquired from its initial pretraining and the information available in the shown example.

-\paragraph{Few-Shot.} Generative LLMs can learn from few-shot examples provided in the prompt \cite{few_shot_gpt3, song-2023-survey-few-shot-learning, parnami-2022-summary-few-shot-learning} without the adaption of parameters (in-context-learning).
-For this adaption, either the user or a system incorporates complementary knowledge in the prompt.
+\paragraph{Few-Shot.} Generative LLMs can learn from few-shot examples provided in the prompt \cite{few_shot_gpt3, song-2023-survey-few-shot-learning, parnami-2022-summary-few-shot-learning} without adapting the parameters (in-context-learning).
+For this adaptation, either the user or a system incorporates complementary knowledge in the prompt.
 This is especially useful for domain specific tasks that are not well represented in the pretraining data.

 \paragraph{Chain-of-Thought.} Finally, we apply chain-of-thought reasoning by prompting the model to produce reasoning steps prior to generating the list of diagnoses.
 We hypothesize that incorporating reasoning can improve the accuracy and diversity of predictions by mirroring the process of differential diagnosis in real-world clinical settings.